booz-allen-epa-agile-rfi/epa-rfi/README.md

 **(a) User-Centered Design**

 We assigned one leader, our Product Owner (PO), who had the authority, responsibility, and was held accountable for the quality of our TREEVIEW prototype submission.
-Our PO also had the authority to prioritize functionality as we were in development.
-The PO was responsible for defining the initial prototype concept and attended all sprint planning and demonstrations.
-The PO made the decisions about scope, priority, and usability.
+The PO was responsible for defining the initial prototype concept and attended all sprint planning and demonstrations, making the decisions about scope, priority, and usability.
 From the beginning of our prototype development, we included ‘people’ throughout the process to understand their needs and get their feedback on our design and development.
-On day 1, we led an ideation session with “people” (2 Booz Allen EPA and Data SMEs), the PO and the EPA OEI RFI “agile team”.
-We developed multiple hypotheses about our target audiences and their needs along with sketches of personas which was validated and updated through in-person and phone-based user interviews and usability testing.

 During this challenge, we used 8 core Human Centered Design (HCD) techniques: (1) Visioning exercise to brainstorm target groups, features/services to meet their needs; (2) Personas; (3) Journey Mapping; (4) User Stories; (5) Sketching screen designs; (6) Paper Prototyping with Wireframes; (7) Heuristic Reviews based on researched best practices and industry standards for designing for real, live people; (8) Usability testing in 2 small-scale iterative rounds of moderated in-person and remote testing.
 Here is an overview of our lean HCD process: